arduino-libraries/Arduino_LSM6DSOX/README.md

 The library should work on any board that uses a modern Arduino core.
 It requires either an I2C or SPI interface to connect to an LSM6DSOX sensor.

+## 📞 Communication Interface

-On supported boards, the default `IMU` variable uses the standard `Wire` interface.
-Other boards can declare their own instance of `LSM6DSOXClass` using custom I2C or SPI pins. e.g.
+The default `IMU` variable uses the standard `Wire` interface.
+If the IMU is connected to a different interface, an instance of `LSM6DSOXClass` can be declared using custom I2C or SPI pins. e.g.

 ```cpp
 // Custom I2C device